 1. “Alternative medicine” is called alternative because the technique/ drug/ herb has not been or cannot be adequately tested, or has been found ineffective or dangerous.
 If it were a safe, tested treatment, it would not be in the alternative category.
 Many cited studies to support these methods are flawed, short-term, based on anecdotal evidence, conducted by believers in the techniques, & often are not published in a peer-reviewed medical journal.
 The terms complementary, blended, and integrated are now being used as well since alternative treatments are being combined with traditional medicine.
-This makes it more difficult to test the alternative methods or to know what is really working when the patient improves.
+There is a new category of “functional medicine” which refers to the use of conventional and alternative methods but leans toward the alternatives.
+All of this makes it more difficult to test the alternative methods or to know what is really working when the patient improves.
 It should be remembered that the placebo effect accounts for 30% or more for a person feeling better.

-5. Homeopathy is based on the belief that a vital force in the body has been disrupted.
+6. Homeopathy is based on the belief that a vital force in the body has been disrupted.
 Treatments which would produce the symptoms of the illness in a healthy person are used to treat the sick person.
 However, since these treatments often contain poisonous substances, they are diluted until nothing of the original compound is left.
-It is believed that when the mixture is shaken, some of its “energy” transfers to the water in diluted form.
-Homeopathic doctors do not apologize for being unable to explain how these remedies work.
+It is believed that when the mixture is shaken, some of its “energy” transfers to the water in diluted form in an occult process called “the memory of water.”
+Homeopathic practitioners do not apologize for being unable to explain how these remedies work.
 Treatments vary from person to person.

 In addition, one does not know how the herb or potion will interact with other medications that are being taken.
 Long term effects of many herbal products and large doses of vitamins remain unknown.
 A California Dept. of Health Sciences study tested 243 Asian patent medicines, finding that four contained lead, 35 mercury and 36 arsenic, “in levels exceeding those allowed in drugs.”
 About one-third of the supplements contained “heavy metals” and other “‘adulterants'” ( The Washington Post, 9/17/98, p.
 A3).
 Scripture tells us that nature is fallen just as man is (Gen. 3:17; Rom.
 8: 19-22).
 Although traditional medicine can be misused or overused, there is nothing inherently better about “natural” remedies as opposed to regular medication.
 Buy and take at your own risk.

-11. What is Pilates?
+13. What is Pilates?
 This form of exercise was started by Joseph Pilates in the early 20th century.
+Pilates, who traveled to Asian, was influenced by Eastern spiritual beliefs.
+There is no scientific basis to Pilates; it is simply Joseph Pilates’ ideas about health.
 Today, there are variations of Pilates, often with an admixture of yoga or Tai Chi about which the Christian should be cautious.

 OTHER RESOURCES: